DSSG-EUROPE/wef_oceans/src/sat_imagery/README.md

 Planet: `python src/sat_imagery/search-items.py`

 Digital Globe's code will iterate the query for each marine and ocean area in the world (see [CartoDB Boundaries]).
 Planet Labs code will look for an area defined in the `coords.json` file in the same directory, you can check the [Geojson geometry builder] to create a new area of interest.
 Both files will upload the metadata table directly to defined SQL Schemas.
+Additionally, the Planet `search-items.py` will save a HTML Leaflet map to explore the retrieved data.

 #### 2. Intersection: